sameerzaheer/generate_llms/README.md

 # llms.txt Generator

-A web-based tool for automatically generating and maintaining `llms.txt` files for websites.
+A deplloyable web app for automatically generating and maintaining `llms.txt` files for websites.
 This tool crawls websites, generates structured `llms.txt` content, and can optionally enhance the output using OpenAI's GPT models.
+Last functionality requires a valid OpenAI API key.

 ## Features